Roman

 from the Catholic Church.
 After her husband's death,

-she wisely oversaw the education of her five
+she wisely oversaw the education of her five children

-children and later founded the Society of the
+and later founded the Society of the Daughters of

-Jesus, to promote the Christian education of girls.
+the Christian education of girls.

 9. Rome, the commemoration of blessed

-Nicholas Saggio of the Lombards, a religious of the
+Nicholas Saggio of the Lombards, a religious

-doorkeeper humbly and devoutly.
+humbly and devoutly.

 10. Genazzano in Latium, the commemoration

-of blessed Stephen Bellesini, priest of the Order of
+of blessed Stephen Bellesini, priest of the Order

-Saint Augustine, who remained faithful to the Order
+of Saint Augustine, who remained faithful to the Order

-during difficult times and devoted himself to the
+during difficult times and devoted himself to the education

-education of youth, preaching, and pastoral care.
+of youth, preaching, and pastoral care.

-11. Hanoi in Tonkin, the commemoration of
+11. Hanoi in Tonkin, the commemoration

-Saint Jean-Théophane Vénard, priest of the Paris
+of Saint Jean-Théophane Vénard, priest of the

-years of clandestine ministry, endured many
+six years of clandestine ministry, endured many hardships

-spirit, he met martyrdom by beheading under Emperor Tự Đức.
+met martyrdom by beheading under Emperor Tự Đức.

 12. Dernbach in the

-Rhineland of Germany, the commemoration of
+Rhineland of Germany, the commemoration of blessed

-blessed Maria Katharina Kasper, virgin, who
+Maria Katharina Kasper, virgin, who founded the

 13. Milan in Italy,